jjacquet/FunFacts/README.md

 or

-I've provided a small example of the *xcodebuild* commandline arguments to be used in a Continuous Itegration shell.
+I've provided a small example of the *xcodebuild* commandline arguments that can be ran in the terminal or in a Continuous Itegration shell.

 A. Open the terminal and pass the inline command: